amwnag/ece4180-project/README.md

 3. With the mbed connected to the computer with Keil Studio opened via USB, build the project and download the build onto the mbed.

 **Desk Pi**:
+1. Install the necessary bluetooth libraries by running `sudo apt update && sudo apt upgrade` and then `sudo apt install bluetooth pi-bluetooth bluez`.
+It might be helpful to install bluedot by running `sudo pip3 install bluedot`
+2. Follow the instructions in Pairing the Pis section below.
-1. Download `bluetooth_receive.c` and `startup.sh` from the desk_pi folder in the github repo.
+3. Download `bluetooth_receive.c` and `startup.sh` from the desk_pi folder in the github repo.
-2. Compile the C file with the line `gcc bluetooth_receive.c -o bluetooth_receive.o -Wall -lbluetooth`
+4. Compile the C file with the line `gcc bluetooth_receive.c -o bluetooth_receive.o -Wall -lbluetooth`
-3. If you would like the program to start at boot, do the following:
+5. If you would like the program to start at boot, do the following:
     1. In the terminal of the Desk Pi, enter the command `sudo nano /etc/rc.local`.
     2. Add the line `sudo sh /home/[user]/[location of files]/startup.h &` before `exit 0`.